zzhangjii/learning-library/ApplicationIntegration-labguide.md

     - At the *Schema Location* field, click the *Choose File* button to display a file chooser dialog:

-      - Navigate to your ApplicationIntegrationLab directory and choose your *RESTEndpointRequestPayload.xsd* file where you saved it in the Preparing Your Environment section.
+      - Navigate to your *ApplicationIntegrationLab* directory and choose your *RESTEndpointRequestPayload.xsd* file you saved in the Preparing Your Environment section.

       - Notice in the *Element* field that the tooling has read the file and